Whitney Plantation museum of slavery in New Orleans tells slaves stories

 Whitney Plantation Slavery Museum Statues Cover

-The goal at Whitney Plantation Museum in Plantation Country near New Orleans is “to tell the truth.”
-Whitney is the only plantation that actually tells the true story of slavery and focuses on the lives of the enslaved rather than the lives of the rich owners or a shared tale.
+The goal at Whitney Plantation Museum of slavery in Louisiana is “to tell the truth.”
+Whitney is the only plantation that focuses on the lives of the enslaved rather than the lives of the rich owners or a shared tale.

 The tour at Whitney Plantation museum of slavery was so sobering that I actually found it difficult to take notes or many photos.
 Instead, I found myself mesmerized by the stories, philosophy and history shared by our guide during a tour of the plantation outside New Orleans.